Ten Ox-herding Pictures: Stages in a Spiritual Journey

 with Jody Hojin Kimmel, Sensei

-The spiritual path comes alive pictorially in Zen’s famed 10 Oxherding pictures.
-The series of images portrays a young oxherder whose quest leads them to discover, subdue and train a wild ox—their own heart and mind—as a complete transformation.
-The ox is awakening and the herder is you—the meditator, the searcher—encountering the gritty reality and challenges of spiritual practice.
+The spiritual path comes alive pictorially in the Zen tradition’s Ten Ox-herding pictures.
+This series of images portrays a young ox-herder whose quest leads them to discover, subdue and train a wild ox—their own heart and mind—in a process of transformation.
+The ox represents awakening, and the herder is you—the meditator, the seeker—encountering the gritty reality and challenges of spiritual practice.

-Created by 12th-century Chinese Master Guo-an Shi-yuan, the Oxherding pictures have mapped the path for Buddhist practitioners ever since.
-Although the images are presented in a sequence, it’s important to know that neither self-development nor Zen practice go in a straight line.
-More like a spiral, we circle back to different stages but with more understanding.
-All along the path, these images are a bottomless source of mysterious wisdom we can study again and again for inspiration.
+Created by 12th-century Chinese Master Guo-an Shi-yuan, the Ox-herding pictures offer practitioners a map of the spiritual path.
+While the images are presented in sequence, it’s important to remember that neither self-development nor Zen practice go in a straight line.
+Rather, we circle back to the various stages in a spiral, with more understanding each time around.
+The Ox-herding images are a bottomless source of wisdom we can return to again and again for inspiration.

 Learn more about Jody Hojin Kimmel, Sensei